JustinRaver/MultiThreaded-Library/README.md

 ## Reflection (Project Development and Testing)

-This project was originally an assignment for my CS121.
+This project was originally an assignment for my CS121 class.
 I have now extended it to add functionality.
 Currently the project supports a GUI that loads books for the user to view and has a non-functional Book stats panel.